I remember creating my first employee handbook.

-Employee handbooks have changed dramatically since then, and I’ve learned a lot since.
+Employee handbooks have changed dramatically since then, and I’ve learned a lot about the importance of employee relations since.

-Today, employees expect handbooks to be not only informative but also engaging, beautiful, and far easier to read than the 60-page behemoths of yesteryear.
+Today, employees expect handbooks to be not only informative (defining every company policy) but also engaging, beautiful, and far easier to read than the 60-page behemoths of yesteryear.

 This article is intended to help you create your first employee handbook, whether you’re an HR professional, administrative assistant, startup founder, or small business owner.
 You’ll learn about why an employee handbook is important and what can “make or break” a good handbook.
 We’ve also created a handy template you can download to help you get started!